 1. A Berlin and Cologne based Innovations collective founded by Nina Buschle and Inga Mende.
 2. A place, physical or abstract, where individuals create interaction bridges across expertises, branches and hierarchies to achieve a state of flow and innovation.

 Inga has proved a successful story in the corporate world.
 Originally from Münster but Düsseldorfer by heart, she’s been working as an HR consultant for many years.
 After that, she followed her secret passion for medicine and not so secret love for hightech, she worked as a Clinical Sales Manager at Intuitive Surgical for 4 years.

 Nina is an HR Innovations Consultant and former Partnerships Director at Somewhere.com.
-She’s been working at the intersection of Business Development, HR, Cultural Management and Design Thinking.
-Originally from Rio de Janeiro, she loves travelling to sunny destinations, scuba diving, connecting people and doing improvisational theatre & cooking.
+She’s been working at the intersection of HR, Design Thinking and Communications and helped companies like SAP, DATEV, ProSiebenSat.1 and Daimler build sustainable HR solutions.
+Originally from Rio de Janeiro, she loves hosting international events, such Product Hunt Berlin Meetup and Silicon Drinkabout Berlin.